heiye007/Hack-The-Kernel/README.md

 # Hack The Kernel

-Implementation of Synchronization primitives, System calls, Memory management and File system in the Educational **OS161** operating system.
+Implementation of Synchronization primitives, System calls, Scheduler, Memory management and File system in the Educational **OS161** operating system.

+## ROADMAP
+- [ ] Implementation of Sleep lock - In Progress.
+- [ ] Implementation of System calls.
+- [ ] Implementation of Scheduler.
+- [ ] Implementation of Virtual memory.
+- [ ] Implementation of File system.

 ## License